Design overview

 Opening series properties from the context menu

-The Properties window also gives you access to the complete set of actions lists supported by that element, allowing you to add actions to customize behavior when an event occurs while viewing.
-See Using interactions for more.
+The Properties window also gives you access to the complete set of events supported by the selected item or view.
+You can add actions to these to trigger some behavior when an event occurs while viewing.
+See Using interactions for details.

 2.4.
 Script Editor

-The script editor lets developers write JavaScript code using the API to further customize and enhance views beyond the built-in interactions.
+The script editor lets developer users write JavaScript code using the API to further customize and enhance views beyond the built-in interactions.
 Various script examples can be found in our script library.

 Built-in Script Editor with auto-complete support